-The Company holds a 44% (previously 100%) interest in 946 claims comprising 310 square kilometres extending over a 56 kilometre strike length in Labrador and Quebec ("Attikamagen"), including approximately 52 claims comprising the original Attikamagen Lake Iron Property in western Labrador which are subject to an aggregate royalty of \$1.50 per tonne of iron content in any and all iron ore, pellets or other products produced.
+The Company is the recorded holder of a 44% (previously 100%) interest in 946 claims comprising 310 square kilometres extending over a 56 kilometre strike length in Labrador and Quebec ("Attikamagen"), including approximately 52 claims comprising the original Attikamagen Lake Iron Property in western Labrador which are subject to an aggregate royalty of \$1.50 per tonne of iron content in any and all iron ore, pellets or other products produced from that property.
 The royalty can be purchased for \$2,500,000.

 On May 12, 2008, the Company granted an option to Labec Century Iron Ore Inc. ("Labec"), now a subsidiary of Century Iron Mines Corporation ("Century Iron"), for Labec to earn up to a 60% interest in Attikamagen.
-In order to earn its interest, Labec must fund exploration expenditures as follows:
+In order to earn its interest, Labec was required to fund exploration expenditures as follows:

 Exploration expenditures \$

-To earn 51% interest ·
+To earn 51% interest

 March 26, 2009 (funded) 2,500,000

 March 26, 2011 (funded) 2,500,000

 March 26, 2012 (funded) 2,500,000

 7,500,000

 To increase to 56% interest

 March 26, 2013 (funded) 2,500,000

 To increase to 60% interest

-March 26, 2014 3,000,000
+March 26, 2014 (Labec claims to have funded) 3,000,000

 13,000,000

-Labec is solely responsible for funding the exploration program at Attikamagen until such time that it elects to complete its option to earn a 56% or 60% interest, at which time the Company and Labec will be responsible for funding their respective proportionate shares of future exploration and developments costs.
-If either party does not fund its share of costs, its joint venture interest will be diluted.
+Under the option and joint venture agreement Labec is solely responsible for funding the exploration program at Attikamagen until such time that it elects to complete its option to earn a 56% or 60% interest, at which time the Company and Labec will be responsible for funding their respective proportionate shares of future exploration and developments costs.
+If either party does not fund its proportionate share of costs, its joint venture interest will be diluted.
 On or about February 7, 2012, Labec earned a 51% interest in Attikamagen and on or about May 15, 2012, Labec earned an additional 5% interest in Attikamagen, increasing its interest in Attikamagen to 56%.
 Labec has continued exploration activities on the project.
 Labec subsequently gave notice that it had earned an additional 4% interest to increase its holdings to 60% and to further increase its interest (and dilute the Company's interest) pursuant to ongoing exploration programs that Labec has been funding without contribution from the Company.
-The Company is undertaking its due diligence verification and accounting of those claims.
+The Company is undertaking its due diligence verification and accounting of those exploration and funding activities.